braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 Frequency Capping does not apply to Content Cards.
 {% endalert %}

-#### Choose a target segment
+#### Choose users to target

-Next, you need to choose the target segment from the dropdown menu.
+Next, you need to [target users]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/targeting_users/) by choosing segments or filters to narrow down your audience.
 You'll automatically be given a snapshot of what that approximate segment population looks like right now.
 Keep in mind that exact segment membership is always calculated just before the message is sent.

 #### Choose conversion events